PaposinDT/TermuxSetup/README.md

 This is a tool that divides by folders: Tool and Hacking and in each of them other specific folders such as: Phishing, Information-Gathering etc.. and also, inside each folder downloads tools corresponding to the use of the folder. in a nutshell: a hacking machine

+This is a little installation of the tool KaliSetup for termux, you can find the KaliSetup project here: https://github.com/PaposinDT/KaliSetup

 ## Requirements:

 * bash